Pesticide Registration Manual: Chapter 13 - Devices

 In a Federal Register notice published on November 19, 1976 (Pest Control Devices and Device Producers), EPA stated that devices subject to FIFRA section 2(q)(1) and section 7 include, but are not limited to:

-- certain ultraviolet light systems, ozone generators, water filters and air filters (except those containing substances that are pesticides), and ultrasonic devices for which claims are made to kill, inactivate, entrap, or suppress the growth of fungi, bacteria, or viruses in various sites;
+- certain ultraviolet light systems, ozone generators, water filters and air filters (except those containing substances), and ultrasonic devices for which claims are made to kill, inactivate, entrap, or suppress the growth of fungi, bacteria, or viruses in various sites;

 - certain high frequency sound generators, carbide cannons, foils, and rotating devices for which claims are made to repel birds;